nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 **Default/None mode**: This mode **does not integrate with an Azure VNET**.
 APIM Endpoints are accessible from the internet.

 **Internal Mode**:  APIM is deployed in an Azure subnet and has a virtual IP (VIP) in the APIM subnet.
-APIM Endpoints are not accessible from the Intenet but accessible within the VNET and private connection.
+APIM Endpoints are not accessible from the Intenet but accessible within the VNET and over a private connection.
 APIM can access backend APIs within the VNETs and over the private connection to an on-premises datacenter.
-Note: Use APIM with application gateway for public access.
+Note: Use APIM with application gateway for inbound public access to APIM endpoints.

 **External Mode**: APIM is deployed in an Azure subnet.
 APIM endpoints are accessible from the public internet.
 Backend APIs and resources are accessible within the VNET and using a private connection.